Oregon Certified Self-Insured Employer or Workers Compensation Bond

 Self-insurance allows private companies to personally ensure or cover financial risks in providing workers’ compensation benefits.
 In the State of Oregon, employers who wish to be self-insured must secure their license with the Department of Consumer and Business Services.
 The applicant must comply with all the requirements as prescribed here and submit them to the Worker’s Compensation Division.
 Depending on the evaluation, the director of the division may require the permittee to submit yearly documentation more frequently.

 What is the Oregon Certified Self-Insured Employer or Workers Compensation Bond?

 The State of Oregon requires employers to purchase a bond with the Department of Consumer and Business Services to secure their certificate of self-insurance.
 This will allow them to activate their licenses and operate under self-insured status.
 Under the bond, the Dept. of Consumer and Business Services is protected by the surety carrier should the employer violate any licensing provision.

 Accordingly, employers who are self-insured may apply for the Workers’ Benefit Fund reimbursement program like other insurance companies.
-Visit the Office of Worker’s Compensation Division to know more of Oregon’s Self-Insurance Certificate or read on their self-insurance policy.
+Visit the Office of Worker’s Compensation Division to know more about Oregon’s Self-Insurance Certificate or read on their self-insurance policy.

 How does it work?

 The Oregon Certified Self-Insured Employer (Workers Compensation) Bond must be issued by a surety bond provider certified by the Oregon Department of Insurance.
 The parties in the agreement are the Principal (employer or permittee), Obligee (Dept. of Consumer and Business Services), and Surety/Bond Company or Obligor (surety bond provider or insurance).